Single-grasp deformable object discrimination: the effect of gripper morphology, sensing modalities, and action parameters: Related work

-We primarily focus on object compression between the jaws of a parallel gripper, but other haptic exploration actions like squeezing an object between fingers with tactile sensors share some characteristics.
-Typically, the compression action gives rise to a time series with a minimum of two channels: a position channel (like distance between gripper jaws) and force channel (resistance perceived by the gripper or pressure sensed by tactile sensors).
-There may be more channels.
-For position, in case a hand with fingers is used, joint angles from encoders may be available.
-For force, there may be many readings from individual tactile/pressure sensors.
+\textbf{Sensory features.} Typically, compressing an object gives rise to a time series of datapoints with a minimum of two channels: a position channel (like distance between gripper jaws) and force channel (resistance perceived by the gripper or pressure sensed by tactile sensors).
+Other channels might include joint angles or readings from tactile/pressure sensors.

 The most common approach in the literature has been to compute features from these time series.
 There are two distinct events: (i) the moment of contact with the object and (ii) the final position when compression is stopped.
 In \cite{liarokapis2015unplanned,spiers2016single}, these events were explicitly exploited, using sensor readings only at these instances.
 Others used features calculated over the whole time series.
-The features may be physically motivated like the change in force/pressure over the compression (change in length) \cite{xu2013tactile} or max. force, contact area, and contact motion in \cite{bhattacharjee2012haptic} or more generic (mean, variance, maximum, minimum, range features in \cite{guo2021visual}).
+The features may be physically motivated, such as the change in force/pressure over the compression \cite{xu2013tactile} or max. force, contact area, and contact motion in \cite{bhattacharjee2012haptic}, or more generic (mean, variance, maximum, minimum, range features in \cite{guo2021visual}).
 For multimodal data like from the BioTac sensors, more complex feature sets can be constructed \cite{chu2013using,hoelscher2015evaluation}.
-Dimensionality reduction techniques like Principal Component Analysis (PCA) can be applied on top of the features \cite{bhattacharjee2012haptic} or on raw time series data \cite{hoelscher2015evaluation}.
-Specific features to encode the time series from tactile sensors (Spatio-Temporal Hierarchical Matching Pursuit \cite{madry2014st}) or force-displacement curve from a gripper (functional PCA \cite{wang2022tactual}) can be designed.

-Recurrent neural networks can be fed directly with time series data, as used in \cite{hosoda2010robust} to feed a Jordan-type network.
-This approach may gain in popularity with the recent advent of classifiers based on LSTMs.
+Tatiya et al. \cite{tatiya2020haptic, tatiya2022transferring} converted visual and tactile feedback data from different robots into higher dimensional, shared latent spaces that allowed the transfer of object knowledge across robotic setups.